Bleeding Gums Maryville, TN

 The Importance of Gum Health

-Regular teeth cleanings will remove plaque in hard-to-reach places preventing gum disease from developing.
+Regular teeth cleanings will remove plaque in hard-to-reach places, preventing gum disease from developing.
 These bi-annual visits will also catch it in the early stages when treatment is more conservative.
-If left untreated, you risk the chance of the infection reaching your bloodstream which can lead to major health issues.
+If left untreated, you risk the chance of the infection reaching your bloodstream and can lead to major health issues.

 Treatment for Bleeding Gums in Knoxville, TN